wimglenn/advent-of-code-sample/README.md

 advent-of-code-sample:
 ----------------------

-Provides a working example plugin structure for using the `aoc` runner script provided by [advent-of-code-data](https://github.com/wimglenn/advent-of-code-data).
+This repository provides a working example plugin structure for using the `aoc` runner script provided by [advent-of-code-data](https://github.com/wimglenn/advent-of-code-data).
+You could fork this repo and edit it, or just write your own plugin manually.

 The `aoc` runner allows you to easily verify your [Advent of Code](https://adventofcode.com/) solutions against multiple datasets, or verify other user's code against your own dataset.